Iain-Donald/ascon-lib/README.md

 Current status: Testing implementation, files will trickle in.

-Completed core files available: 2/x
+Completed core files available: 3/9 // Counting those in ./include, ./src, and build.zig.

 ### // Ascon reference library for me and for you. //